timothyrenner/svl/docs/tutorials/basic_svl.md

 ```

 The tutorial's been designed to operate on a single file, but it can be split up too.
-I'll include a complete version of the state of the file (which I'll name `bigfoot_basic.svl`) at the end of each section.
+I'll include a complete version of the state of the file (which I'll name `basic_tutorial.svl`) at the end of each section.

 ## Boring Stuff